-Alan Butler, Gregory Chatonsky, John Gerrard, Nicolas Sassoon, Santa France
+Alan Butler, Grégory Chatonsky, John Gerrard, Nicolas Sassoon & Rick Silva and Santa France

 Curated by Nora O Murchú